 - A. It shall be unlawful for any person to subdivide any tract or parcel of land which is located wholly or in part in the County except in compliance with this Code.
 No plat of any subdivision shall be recorded until it has been submitted and approved as herein.
-A plat shall not be approved if such plat is in conflict with any provision or portion of the General Plan, Official Map, Land Use Development & Management Code, or any other state law or County ordinance. - B. An owner of land not subdivided in accordance with applicable State law and/or County ordinance shall not transfer, sell, or offer for sale such land, nor shall a building permit be issued for a structure thereon, until a final plat of a subdivision shall have been recorded in accordance with this Code and any applicable provisions of state law, and until the improvements required in connection with the subdivision have been guaranteed as provided herein.
+A plat shall not be approved if such plat is in conflict with any provision or portion of the Land Use Development & Management Code, or any other state law or County ordinance. - B. An owner of land not subdivided in accordance with applicable State law and/or County ordinance shall not transfer, sell, or offer for sale such land, nor shall a building permit be issued for a structure thereon, until a final plat of a subdivision shall have been recorded in accordance with this Code and any applicable provisions of state law, and until the improvements required in connection with the subdivision have been guaranteed as provided herein.
 Building permits shall not be issued without written approval of all public agencies involved.
-No building depending on public water, sewer, or fire protection shall be permitted to be occupied until such facilities are fully provided and operational.
-(Ordinance No. 389)

-- 1. When fire apparatus access roads or a water supply for fire protection is required to be installed, such protection shall be installed and made serviceable prior to and during the time of construction except when approved alternative methods of protection are provided.
-Temporary street signs shall be installed, for safety purposes, at each street intersection when construction of new roadways allows passage by vehicles. - C. All lots, plots or tracts of land located within a subdivision shall be subject to this Code whether the tract is owned by the subdivider or a subsequent purchaser, transferee, devisee, or contract purchaser of the land or any other person. - D. Except as otherwise provided, it shall be unlawful for any person to receive a building permit for a lot within a subdivision until water and storm drainage within the subdivision are installed, inspected and approved by the County, and all streets in the subdivision are rough graded. - E. It shall be the responsibility of the subdivider to allow no human occupancy until all necessary utilities are installed, basic improvements are adequate to render the subdivision habitable which improvements shall include paved streets, road base, or other acceptable hard surface and adequate water and water pressure for fire protection are available.
-It shall be unlawful for any subdivider to sell any portion of an approved subdivision until the prospective buyer or builder has been advised that occupancy will not be permitted until all required improvements are completed. - F. D. The county may bring an action against an owner to require the property to conform to this code as provided under state law.
-(Utah Code 17-27a-611) (Ordinance No. 389) - G. Exceptions to plat requirement.
-Public utility subdivision.
-The subdivision of land for the purpose of a public utility may be done by a meets and bounds description that is approved by the Zoning Administrator and recorded in the County Recorder's Office.
-The parcel designated for public utilities in a public utility subdivision may have less than the minimum lot area required by the applicable zone.
-Legal non-conforming parcels shall not lose their legal status if a public utility subdivision is necessary on said parcel.
+No building depending on public water, sewer, or fire protection shall be permitted to be occupied until such facilities are fully provided and operational. - 1.
+When fire apparatus access roads or a water supply for fire protection is required to be installed, such protection shall be installed and made serviceable prior to and during the time of construction except when approved alternative methods of protection are provided.
+Temporary street signs shall be installed, for safety purposes, at each street intersection when construction of new roadways allows passage by vehicles. - C. All lots, plots or tracts of land located within a subdivision shall be subject to this Code whether the tract is owned by the subdivider or a subsequent purchaser, transferee, devisee, or contract purchaser of the land or any other person. - D. The county may bring an action against an owner to require the property to conform to this code as provided under state law.
+(Utah Code 17-27a-611)